repeaterjs/repeater/docs/05_error_handling.md

 })();
 ```

 When `stop` is called with an error, values which were previously pushed can continue to be pulled.
 After all previously pushed values are exhausted, the final call to `next` rejects with the error.
-If the repeater is prematurely returned using `Repeater.prototype.return`, the repeater drops any remaining values and rejects the final iteration with the error.
+If the repeater is prematurely finished using `Repeater.prototype.return`, the repeater drops any remaining values and rejects the final iteration with the error.

 As seen in the example above, repeaters error only once before entering a finished state where all calls to `next` resolve to `{ done: true }`.
 This mirrors the finishing behavior of async generator objects.
 Only the first call to `stop` has any effect on the repeater, and any errors passed to `stop` in subsequent calls are dropped.